Licensed Practical Nurse (LPN) Resume Examples

 - •Tailor Your Resume: Customize your resume for each job application by including keywords from the job description to pass Applicant Tracking Systems (ATS).

-- •Highlight Certifications: Clearly list all relevant certifications, such as IV Certification and BLS, to immediately showcase your qualifications.
+- •Highlight Certifications: Clearly list all relevant certifications, such as IV Certification and BLS, to immediately surface your qualifications.

 - •Use Action Verbs: Start bullet points with strong action verbs like "Administered," "Assessed," and "Implemented" to convey your contributions and achievements effectively.